Greetings from Shenzhen, China.

 We saw the brands he produced at his factory… and they were MOST of the high-end men’s clothing brands in America.
 (Yes, MOST of them.)

 I asked if we could take pictures.
-The manager said we could take pictures of anything, but he asked us to leave out the labels.
+He said we could take pictures of anything, but he asked us to leave out the labels.

 So here’s a look inside his Chinese factory today for you.
 This picture shows the final assembly of one type of shirt… The guy on the left irons the shirt, the girl on the right folds it:

-Employees seemed happy.
+Employees seemed pretty happy.
 They were chatty and smiling on their way to lunch.
-In general, they behaved like clean-cut Americans in their early 20s.
+In general, they behaved like clean-cut Americans in their early twenties.
 (The manager told us the average employee age is about 25.)